Puffy Brazilian Cheese Bread – Cheesy Cheesy Bread Poofs, Magic & Macaroons!

 If you follow me on Twitter you saw my recent Salmon Sunday tweet – Sweet & Spicy Sunday Salmon served with some adorable little cheesy poofs!
 They were Lucy’s Brazilian Cheese Bread (Pão de Queijo) from @WriterBailey ‘s book Magic and Macaroons.
 I’ve never eaten or baked anything like them!
-Making Brazilian Cheese Bread dough seemed similar to making churro dough.
-This recipe calls for boiling the milk and oil and dumping in the flour.
-They poof up into cute little balls, crusty on the outside, gooey, chewy, and cheesy on the inside, adorable little buns!
-I’ve made them twice, once as a test and again for some photos!
-Since they are made with tapioca flour, I believe they are gluten-free, but I’d check your cheese ingredients because I hear some cheese contains gluten.
+Making Brazilian Cheese Bread dough is similar to making churro dough.
+Like churro batter, the recipe calls for boiling the milk and oil and dumping in the flour.
+They poof up into cute little balls, crusty on the outside, gooey, chewy, and cheesy on the inside!

 “…Like many of my cozy characters, I believe magic is all around us if we only look for it.
 Having apprenticed with a master herbalist for a year, I’m prone to concocting teas and tinctures for family and friends from the stash of herbs stored in the corner cabinet in my office…”~Bailey Cates Cattrell

-I can totally imagine myself at the Honeybee Bakery.
-Picking out a book from the bookshelves, nibbling on an éclair full of magical vanilla filling, and sipping a steamy hot cappuccino.
+If I close my eyes, I can totally imagine myself at the Honeybee Bakery picking out a book from the bookshelves, while nibbling on an éclair full of magical vanilla filling, and sipping a steamy hot cappuccino.
 I may need to re-read this entire series!
-I haven’t even read her latest Cookies and Clairvoyance yet, and it came out in August!

 Puffy Brazilian Cheese Bread (Pão de Queijo)